-Ravi Dubey Has Nailed It In Ranveer Singh’s Alauddin Khilji’s Look, Fans Can’t Stop Praising Him!
+Ravi Dubey Has Nailed It In Ranveer Singh’s Alauddin Khilji Look, Fans Can’t Stop Praising Him!

 Fans Praise Ravi

-Fans found Ravi in Ranveer Singh's Alauddin Khilji's look and his expressions impressive.
+Fans found Ravi's Alauddin Khilji's look and his expressions impressive.
 They too, couldn't stop praising the actor.
 One of his fans (Tanzeem Siddiqui) wrote, "Bhai Lagta Hai Padmavat 2 BanVani Badegi Sanjay Sir Se Request Kar Ke Looking So Beautiful Kdk👌." - (sic)

 Fans’ Tweets